Good Masters! Sweet Ladies! by Laura Amy Schlitz

 Children were given lots of responsibilities, from medieval courts of leadership to craft guilds, and each role had literature for the children.
 The literature of medieval childhood included the earliest lullabies, religious primers, and courtesy/conduct manuals.
 Much of the learning was through riddles, and these riddles were “dialogue[s] between master and students” (page 63).

 Lerer illustrates how medieval literature wasn’t only performance: it was also “romance and adventure, Robin Hood and magic, lullabies and folk rhymes” (page 80).
-While I certainly don’t wish to have lived as a child in medieval times, it’s refreshing to see, in the history, a literature beginning to develop for children.
+While I certainly don’t wish to have lived as a child in medieval times, it’s refreshing to see, in history, literature beginning to develop for children.

 It seems quite appropriate that Good Masters!
 Sweet Ladies! allows modern children to enter the medieval world in a similar way.
 I’d highly recommend this book for children and parents alike.